 - It is used, together with the daily changes of previous and subsequent days to determine long-range trends of the security, thus providing traders with an excellent technical analysis tool for building trading strategies.

-Links related to cryptocurrencies
+Links related to Daily Change

 The highest price at which a security or financial instrument has traded during the day.